 To continue developing research, CRCS has established mutual cooperation with various groups in Indonesia and overseas in both private institutions and government agencies.
 This research uses qualitative and quantitative methods, or a mixture of both.

-To date CRCS has had experience working on research programs with the Templeton Foundation in America, HIVOS in the Netherlands, the TIFA Foundation in Jakarta, the Asia Foundation in Jakarta and more.
+To date CRCS has had experiences working on research programs with the Templeton Foundation in America, HIVOS in the Netherlands, the TIFA Foundation in Jakarta, the Asia Foundation in Jakarta and more.

 This post is also available in: Indonesian